sandeshbhusal/sandeshbhusal.github.io/content/posts/1brc.md

   sidebar: right
 ---

+{% warning(title="Warning") %}
+This blog post is a work in progress.
+It might contain incomplete, immature, or wrong information.
+Continue at your own discretion.
+{% end %}

 The 1 billion rows challenge - I am getting distracted now, lol.
 I really need to complete that linked list blog.
 Anyways, here goes!